Review: Tauranga’s Jekyll & Hyde The Musical a feast for the ears

 Based on the classic story by Robert Louis Stevenson and featuring a thrilling score of pop-rock hits from multi-Grammy and Tony-nominated Frank Wildhorn and Grammy-winning Leslie Bricusse, Jekyll & Hyde brings to life the tale of the epic struggle between good and evil.

-Howe is absolutely incredible in his transition from Jekyll to Hyde, captivating the audience as he tries to fight the evil character from escaping.
-His impressive performance in his solo song Confrontation shows both a rough and raw Hyde versus an operatic Jekyll.
+Howe is absolutely incredible in his transition from Jekyll to Hyde, captivating the audience as he tries to stop the evil character from escaping.
+His impressive performance in his solo song Confrontation shows a rough and raw Hyde going up against an operatic Jekyll.

-It is clear this show demands some strong vocals from the cast and they sound no short of professional.
+It is clear this show demands some strong vocals from the cast, and they sound nothing short of professional.

-And I did find myself sneaking a peak at the programme to find out who plays Poole.
-It was Vincent Gambino, whose bio reads he is a master impressionist, movie actor, voiceover artist, and singer.
-He’s appeared in Walt Disney, Warner Brothers, and Hanna Barbera productions, as well as an accomplished comedian.
+And I did find myself sneaking a peek at the programme to find out who plays Poole.
+It was Vincent Gambino, whose bio says he is a master impressionist, movie actor, voiceover artist and singer.
+He’s appeared in Disney, Warner Brothers and Hanna Barbera productions, and is also an accomplished comedian.

 This latest production has brought together some exceptional talent from across Tauranga and the wider Bay of Plenty.